Step 1: Gather the proper equipment

 - A coax cable long enough to reach from the coaxial wall jack to your television.
 (In the residence halls, there should be one coaxial wall jack in each room)

 NOTE: Televisions with NTSC or ATSC tuners are not compatible.
-Our content provider suggests using the iview-3500stbII external tuner with non-QAM televisions.
+Our content provider suggests using the Pico VMX1-1 external tuner with non-QAM televisions.

 Step 2: Make the connection